merative/acd-containers/src/pages/installing/installing.md

 slug: installing
 toc: true
 ---
-The following sections provide instructions about installing IBM Watson Annotator for Clinical Data Container Edition on the Red Hat OpenShift Container Platform.
-The instructions are based on using the OpenShift Container Platform web console and `oc` command line utility.
+To install IBM Watson Annotator for Clinical Data Container Edition, you may use the OpenShift Container Platform web console, the `oc` command line utility, or scripts using the `cloudctl` tool.

 When deploying in an air-gapped environment, see [Air-gap Installation](https://ibm.github.io/acd-containers/installing/air-gap-installation/).

 ## Overview

 Annotator for Clinical Data Container Edition is an [operator-based](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) release and uses a custom resource to define your ACD configuration.

 The ACD operator uses the custom resource to deploy and manage the entire lifecycle of each ACD instance.
 Custom resources are presented as YAML configuration documents that define instances of the `Acd` custom resource type.

 Installing ACD has two phases: